bharath12345/bharath12345.github.io/_posts/2014-02-23-computing-laws-theorems-and-aphorisms.md

 disqus: true
 ---

 There are plenty of laws, theorems and aphorisms out there, apart from Moore's and Murphy's, that computer people could use.
-They may get handy in meetings and emails!
+They sometimes come handy in meetings and emails!
 Just using them could, at times, mean standing on the shoulders of giants.
 I plan to keep this as an ongoing post... shall keep adding till it gets too long!

 ### Laws and Theorems